 Our signature Oatbran is a source of protein and fibre, while also helping reduce cholesterol as part of a healthy balanced diet.*

-Try sprinkling some over your Mornflake breakfast or in soups for a healthy boost.
+Try sprinkling some oat bran over your breakfast or in soups for a healthy boost.
 It’s also a must-try for anyone looking to do some healthier baking.

 *See individual product sections for more details.